 - 3.1.
-Developing codes of conduct which define standards of behaviour for members and staff, and policies dealing with whistleblowing and conflicts of interest and ensuring that these codes and policies are communicated effectively. - 3.1.1.
+Developing codes of conduct which define standards of behaviour for members and staff, and policies dealing with whistleblowing and conflicts of interest and ensuring that these codes and policies are communicated effectively - 3.1.1.
 The Council expects the highest standard of conduct and behaviour from all its Members and officers.
 Responsibility for promoting, developing and maintaining these high standards lies with the Audit Committee, supported by the Standards Committee.
 The Standards Committee is responsible for considering complaints regarding alleged breaches of the Members' Code of Conduct.
-The Audit Committee receives an annual report on Member conduct.
-In accordance with the Localism Act 2011, the Council has appointed Independent Persons who have statutory functions in relation to the process for dealing with complaints of breach of the Code. - 3.1.2.
-Part 6 of the Constitution contains the revised Members Code of Conduct, which sets out the rules for registering and declaring interests; it also includes protocols on Member/Officer Relations, Financial Regulations and Procurement Rules, and the Members Call for Action. - 3.1.3.
+The Audit Committee receives an annual report on Member conduct (most recently at the October 2021 meeting).
+In accordance with the Localism Act 2011, the Council has appointed Independent Persons who have statutory functions in relation to the process for dealing with complaints of breach of the Code of Conduct. - 3.1.2.
+A new Code of Conduct for Members was adopted at Annual Council on 20 May 2021.
+It is based on the new Local Government Association (LGA) Model Code and the Council's previous version of the Code. - 3.1.3.
+Part 6 of the Constitution contains the revised Members Code of Conduct, which sets out the rules for registering and declaring interests.
+It also includes protocols on Member/Officer Relations, Financial Regulations and Procurement Rules, and the Members Call for Action. - 3.1.4.
 Part 7 of the Constitution contains the Members' Allowance Scheme, which includes details on Members' eligible expenses.
-The scheme is reviewed annually taking into account advice and recommendations of the London Council's Independent Remuneration Panel. - 3.1.4.
-An Employee Code of Conduct is reviewed, revised and publicised to staff. - 3.1.5.
-The Council has established a whistle blowing policy in accordance with the requirements of the 1998 Public Interest Disclosure Act.
-This forms part of the Council's Anti-Fraud Policy.
-The Audit Committee reviews and updates the whistle blowing policy and receives a report concerning whistleblowing bi-annually.
-The updated policy was approved by Audit Committee on 31 January 2019.
+The scheme is reviewed annually taking into account advice and recommendations of the London Council's Independent Remuneration Panel. - 3.1.5.
+An Employee Code of Conduct is publicised to staff.